ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_Deploying_DCvEdge1.md

     ![](/images/Deploying_DC_vEdge1/01_logintovmanage.PNG)

-2. On logging in, you should see 2 vSmarts, 1 vBond and 1 vManage along the top row and 2 control planes should be up
+2. On logging in, you should see 2 vSmarts, 1 vBond and 1 vManage along the top row and 2 control planes should be up (naming convention might vary)

     ![](/images/Deploying_DC_vEdge1/02_2smarts_1bond_vm.PNG)
 3. Open and log in to the vManage via the CLI - fire up Putty and double click the saved session for vManage or SSH to 192.168.0.6.
 Use the same credentials as the GUI.